mariefreudenberg/Polygenic-score-analysis/README.md

 The project combines analyses of published polygenic scores from the PGS Catalog with the development of recalibrated PRS models using several widely used methods.
 Performance was evaluated in the LIFE-Adult cohort, while ancestry-dependent score distributions and genetic differentiation were investigated using the 1000 Genomes Project.

-The complete study workflow is summarized in the figure above and consists of four main components:
+The complete study workflow is summarized in the figure above and consists of three main components:

-1. **Study design and datasets**
+1. **Population differentiation and transferability**
-   - Published PRS were evaluated in the LIFE-Adult cohort for BMI, height, and type 2 diabetes.
    - Population-level analyses were performed using the 1000 Genomes Project reference populations.

-2. **Population differentiation and transferability**
    - Pairwise Hudson's \(F_{ST}\) was calculated between populations and superpopulations.
    - Published PRS distributions were compared across ancestry groups.
    - Genetic differentiation was related to differences in PRS distributions.

-3. **Evaluation of published PRS**
+2. **Evaluation of published PRS**
    - Published scores from the PGS Catalog were applied to the LIFE-Adult cohort.
    - Predictive performance was assessed using linear or logistic regression, depending on the phenotype.

-4. **PRS recalibration**
+3. **PRS recalibration**
    - Published scores were compared with recalibrated models generated using **PRSice**, **LDpred2**, **PRS-CS**, **lassosum**, and **snpboost**.
    - The influence of GWAS sample size, recalibration method, and training cohort size on prediction performance was evaluated.

-The repository contains only analysis scripts and documentation.
-Large genotype datasets, GWAS summary statistics, intermediate files, and other external resources are intentionally excluded because of their size and licensing restrictions.

 Each analysis directory contains an R Markdown notebook describing the required inputs and reproducing the corresponding analysis.
 ---

-# Datasets
+# Data

 1000 Genomes Project Phase 3 (https://www.internationalgenome.org/data) used as reference panel for